CiscodCloud/ServiceNow-RTP/README.md

 # ServiceNow-RTP
 Respository for ServiceNow integration.
-ACI configuration in SNG.
+ACI configuration in RTP.